-- can be easily disseminated or transmitted from person to person;
+Can be easily disseminated or transmitted from person to person

-- might cause public panic and social disruption; and
+Might cause public panic and social disruption

-- require special action for public health preparedness
+Require special action for public health preparedness

 The Health Department works hard to make sure Denton County is adequately prepared to respond to diseases caused by Category A agents.
 The department works in conjunction with other public health agencies, including the Department of State Health Services and Centers for Disease Control and Prevention.

-We encourage residents and the medical community to become familiar with these disease causing agents.
+We encourage residents and the medical community to become familiar with these disease-causing agents.
 Get involved in planning for a possible response by joining the Denton County Medical Reserve Corps (MRC).